Ravieroy/Scientific_Journals_Info/README.md

 # Scientific_Journals_Info

-## Displays important information(like Rank, H-Index, SJR, Total Citations, Citations per document etc.) related to scientific journals.
+## Displays important information(like Rank, H-Index, SJR, Total Citations, Citations per document, etc.) related to scientific journals.
 ---
 ### Functionality

-Update DB: Allows you to update the database to reflect the changes.(Basically downloads a csv file from the [website](https://www.scimagojr.com/journalrank.php) )
+Update DB Allows you to update the database to reflect the changes.(Basically downloads a CSV file from the [website](https://www.scimagojr.com/journalrank.php) )

-Search: Allows you to search for journals which is shown in lower panel.
+Search: This allows you to search for journals that are shown in the lower panel.
 From there you can find your desired journal to look for.

+---
+### Python Module required

+You need to have these modules installed for this to work.
+You can get them from pip or conda if you have conda environment.
+1. pandas
+2. Tkinter
+3. requests

 ### Screenshot